Skip to main content

 Health-Contingent These programs require employees to meet a specific health-related goal to earn a reward.
 Achieving a certain BMI, lowering cholesterol levels, or quitting smoking.

-Both types of programs must adhere to the ADA’s definition of “voluntary,” including the and the requirement that they be reasonably designed to promote health.
+Both types of programs must adhere to the ADA’s definition of “voluntary,” including the incentive limits and the requirement that they be reasonably designed to promote health.
 The regulatory framework is designed to ensure that the path to wellness through an employer-sponsored program is one of genuine choice and support, not compulsion.

 Academic